kingston-hackSpace/Bulb_lighting/non-metallic_lamp.md

-# METALLIC LAMP
+# NON-METALLIC LAMP

-If your project involves metal (example, creating a lamp with a metalic body), you MUST use a 3-core cable, which includes EARTH wiring.
+This guide is for *NON-METALLIC devices only.*

+If your project involves metal, see [this guide](https://github.com/kingston-hackSpace/Bulb_lighting/blob/main/Metallic_lamp.md) instead.

 ----
 # PARTS